nkrusch/dissertation/readme.txt

     └─ readme.txt          : Copy of this readme

 ------------------------------------------------------------------------
 🏗️  Compile Dissertation (optional)
 ------------------------------------------------------------------------

-A compiled dissertation is available at following addresses.
+A pre-compiled dissertation is available at following addresses:
 (1) TODO

-Alternatively, inside the Docker container, re-compile the dissertation by running:
+Alternatively, compile the dissertation by running:

-    make
+    make full -j ?

+where ? is the number of available cores.
-The command should produce a file named main.pdf at the sources root.
+The command generates a file main.pdf at the sources root.

 ------------------------------------------------------------------------
 ⚗️  Executable examples
 ------------------------------------------------------------------------

     SECTION             DESCRIPTION